-Marketing services revenues are primarily generated from the sale of banner, sponsorship, text-link advertisements, including sponsored search advertisements, and transaction revenues.
+Marketing services revenues are primarily generated from the sale of banner, sponsorship, and text-link advertisements, including sponsored search advertisements, and transaction revenues.
 Banner advertising agreements typically range from one week to three years.
 The Company recognizes marketing services revenues related to banner advertisements as "impressions" are delivered on pages on the Yahoo! network by the Company.
 "Impressions" are defined as the number of times that an advertisement appears in pages viewed by users of the Yahoo! network.
 Sponsorship advertising agreements have longer terms than banner advertising agreements, typically ranging from three months to three years, and can involve multiple element arrangements that may include placement on specific properties, exclusivity and content integration.
 Sponsorship advertisement revenues are recognized as "impressions" are delivered or ratably over the contract period, where applicable, and when collection of the resulting receivable is reasonably assured.
 Text-link advertisements, including sponsored searches, are generally recognized as the net amount earned in the period in which the "click-throughs" occur.
 "Click-throughs" are defined as the number of times a user clicks on an advertisement or search result.
 Transactions revenues include service fees for facilitating transactions through the Yahoo! network, principally from the Company's commerce properties.
 Transactions revenues are recognized when there is evidence that the qualifying transactions have occurred.
-The Company recognizes revenue on these arrangements in accordance with Securities and Exchange Commission Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition in Financial Statements."
-In all cases, revenue is recognized only when the price is fixed or determinable, persuasive evidence of an arrangement exists, the service is performed, and collectibility of the resulting receivable is reasonably assured.
+The Company recognizes revenue on these arrangements in accordance with Securities and Exchange Commission Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition in Financial Statements," and Emerging Issues Task Force ("EITF") Issue 00-21, "Revenue Arrangements with Multiple Deliverables."
+In all cases, revenue is recognized only when the price is fixed or determinable, persuasive evidence of an arrangement exists, the service is performed, and collectibility of the res

 Periodically, the Company engages in barter transactions for marketing services.
 Barter revenue is recognized over the periods in which the Company completes its obligations under the arrangement.
-Barter revenues represented 1% and 2% of total revenues for the three months ended March 31, 2003 and 2002, respectively.
-During the three months ended March 31, 2003 and 2002, the Company delivered approximately 0.2 billion and 1.3 billion impressions, respectively, under barter arrangements where fair value was not determinable under EITF 99-17 and, accordingly, revenue was not recognized.
+Barter revenues represented approximately 2% of total revenues each for the three and nine months ended September 30, 2002, compared to less than 1% of total revenues each for the three and nine months ended September 30, 2003.
+During the three and nine months ended September 30, 2002, the Company delivered approximately 0.5 billion and 3.3 billion impressions, respectively, under barter arrangements where fair value was not determinable under EITF 99-17 "Accounting for Advertising Barter Transactions" and, accordingly, revenue was not recognized, compared to approximately 1.2 billion and 2.7 billion impressions for the three and nine months ended September 30, 2003, respectively.